kōwhai that turns every spring hillside gold

 Not Threatened

-The golden architect of the New Zealand spring.
-Unlike heavy, evergreen giants of deep bush, many Kōwhai species are semi-deciduous, dropping their leaves just before the big bloom to ensure their flowers are undisputed stars of the show.
+It drops its leaves before the bloom.
+Kōwhai is the golden architect of the New Zealand spring.
+Unlike heavy, evergreen giants of deep bush, many Kōwhai species are semi-deciduous.
+They drop their leaves just before the big bloom.
+This ensures their flowers are undisputed stars of the show.
 The tree has a unique blueprint depending on age.
-When young, many Kōwhai go through a divaricate stage – a tangled, messy wire-fence of zigzagging branches.
-This was a prehistoric defence against moa, making it difficult for giant birds to reach nutritious inner growth.
-As tree matures, it grows out of this awkward teenage phase and develops into a graceful, spreading canopy of delicate, fern-like leaflets.
+When young, many Kōwhai go through a divaricate stage.
+A tangled, messy wire-fence of zigzagging branches.
+This was a prehistoric defence against moa.
+Making it difficult for giant birds to reach nutritious inner growth.
+As the tree matures, it grows out of this awkward teenage phase.
+It develops into a graceful, spreading canopy of delicate, fern-like leaflets.
 The goldilocks magic lies in the flowers.
-They are large, drooping tubes of brilliant yellow, shaped like a bell or a parrot beak.
+They are large, drooping tubes of brilliant yellow.
+Shaped like a bell or a parrot beak.
 These flowers are specifically engineered for curved beaks of tūī, bellbirds, and kākā.
-The nectar sits deep at base of flower.
-As a bird thrusts its head inside to drink, curved petals brush against the bird forehead, dusting it with pollen.
+The nectar sits deep at the base of the flower.
+As a bird thrusts its head inside to drink, curved petals brush against the bird's forehead.
+Dusting it with pollen.
 This creates a nectar fever in the bush.
-During peak of Kōwhai season, tūī become famously aggressive and drunk on high-sugar syrup, chasing each other through branches in a golden blur of feathers and song.
+During the peak of Kōwhai season, tūī become famously aggressive and drunk on high-sugar syrup.
+Chasing each other through branches in a golden blur of feathers and song.
 However, Kōwhai hides a poison pill within its beauty.
-After flowers fade, the tree produces long, beaded seed pods that look like a string of yellow pearls.
-These seeds contain cytisine, a powerful toxin lethal to humans and many mammals if ingested.
-This is the tree way of ensuring that while birds are welcome to nectar, no one eats the next generation.
-The seeds are incredibly hardy, encased in a waterproof shell that allows them to float down rivers or drift in ocean for years, waiting for perfect moment to sprout.
-A tree of contrasts: a delicate, weeping beauty with a heart of gold for birds, but a rugged, toxic survivor that knows exactly how to protect itself in the wild.
+After flowers fade, the tree produces long, beaded seed pods.
+They look like a string of yellow pearls.
+These seeds contain cytisine.
+A powerful toxin lethal to humans and many mammals if ingested.
+This is the tree's way of ensuring that while birds are welcome to nectar, no one eats the next generation.
+The seeds are incredibly hardy.
+Encased in a waterproof shell that allows them to float down rivers or drift in the ocean for years.
+Waiting for the perfect moment to sprout.
+A tree of contrasts.
+A delicate, weeping beauty with a heart of gold for birds.
+But a rugged, toxic survivor that knows exactly how to protect itself in the wild.
 To see a Kōwhai in full bloom is to see the spring-time gold rush of the New Zealand bush in action.